Álvaro Vargas Llosa

 Álvaro Vargas Llosa (born 18 March 1966) is a Peruvian-Spanish writer and political commentator and public speaker on international affairs.
 He is also the writer and presenter of a documentary series for National Geographic Channel on contemporary Latin American history that is being shown around the world.
-He leads the business advisory committee of the Fundación International para la Libertad (FIL).
-He was very involved in the struggle for the return of democracy in Peru at the end of the 1990s and the years 2000/1.
+He is the President of the Fundación International para la Libertad (FIL) and of the Cátedra Vargas LLosa.
+He was very involved in the struggle for the return of democracy in Peru at the end of the 1990s and the years 2000–2001.
+He was a member of the Global Commission for Post-Pandemic Policy together with several former heads of government, notable business people snd public intellectuals.
+He speaks English, Spanish and French.

-Vargas Llosa is the eldest son of writer and Nobel Prize laureate Mario Vargas Llosa (and his father's heir apparent to the Marquisate of Vargas Llosa) and his second wife (and first cousin) Patricia Llosa.
+Vargas Llosa is the eldest son of writer and Nobel Prize laureate Mario Vargas Llosa and his second wife (and first cousin) Patricia Llosa.
 He is the brother of UNHCR representative Gonzalo Vargas Llosa and photographer Morgana Vargas Llosa.
 In 1992, he married Susana Abad, with whom he had a son, Leandro, and a daughter, Aitana.
-He and his wife are legally separated.
-He is based in Washington, D.C. but spends a few months a year in Europe, and holds both the Peruvian and Spanish citizenships.
+He and his wife are divorced.
+He is based in Washington, D.C., but spends a few months a year in Europe, and holds both the Peruvian and Spanish citizenships as a dual citizen. Álvaro Vargas Llosa is the successor to the Marquisate of Vargas Llosa.

-Álvaro Vargas Llosa ia senior fellow at the Independent Institute, who has been a nationally syndicated columnist for the Washington Post Writers Group, and is the author of the book Liberty for Latin America, which obtained the 2005 Antony Fisher International Memorial Award for its contribution to the cause of freedom.
+Álvaro Vargas Llosa is senior fellow at the Independent Institute and a former head of the Center on Global Prosperity, who has been a nationally syndicated columnist for the Washington Post Writers Group, and is the author of the book Liberty for Latin America, which obtained the 2005 Antony Fisher International Memorial Award for its contribution to the cause of freedom.
 He has received numerous awards for his journalistic work as well as for his defense of freedom and liberal democracy under the rule of law.
 He was appointed Young Global Leader 2007 by the World Economic Forum in Davos.
 In 2012, Foreign Policy magazine nominated him one of the top 50 public intellectuals in the Spanish-speaking world.
 In 2021, he was awarded the 'Thomas Jefferson Award' by the Association of Private Enterprise Education (APEE) for his contribution to liberty.